There is full wheelchair access across our site.

 We have disabled toilets dotted around the site.
 They are located in the Visitor Centre, the Railway Museum, by the miniature railway and in the old Victorian Station building on Platform 1.

 A registered carer can come in for free with a disabled visitor.
 We also accept Max cards when a child comes in for free with a paying adult.
-However, these offers do not apply at Christmas.
+However, due to the way our booking system works we cannot apply this offer at Halloween or Christmas.

 At Christmas, the brake van (mentioned above as being used for wheel chair users on the trian ride) is used for Father Christmas to put all his presents, therefore, unfortunately, wheelchairs cannot go on the train at Christmas.
 Please call for more information: 01296 655720.